SolarFloss/blog/_posts/2017-10-25-first-client.md

 ## Case 1: Mobile Responsiveness

-In the event that the website lacks mobile responsiveness, or any responsiveness as all I bring it up, and mention how it affects their business and possibly leads to a loss of potential clients.
+In the event that the website lacks mobile responsiveness, or any responsiveness at all, I bring it up and mention how it affects their business and possibly leads to a loss of potential clients.
 In these cases the site often has a overall "good enough" design, so I often say how I like the overall feel of the site.
 I do this because I don't want them to think that I think their site is very bad, because I have no way of knowing if they like their site or not.

 ## Case 2: Overall Bad Design